 Adjusted Net Income is not a measure defined in accordance with GAAP and should not be construed as an alternative to cash flows from operating activities or net income (loss), as determined in accordance with GAAP.
 We encourage you to evaluate each adjustment and the reasons we consider them appropriate.
 Other companies in our industry may calculate Adjusted Net Income differently than we do, limiting its usefulness as a comparative measure.
 In addition, in evaluating Adjusted Net Income, you should be aware that in the future we may incur expenses similar to the adjustments in this presentation.
-We define Adjusted Net Income as net income (loss) adjusted to exclude (i) restructuring and impairment charges,(ii) the increase in cost of sales resulting from the fresh-start accounting inventory step-up, (iii) stock-based compensation expense, (iv) amortization of intangibles, (v) foreign currency gain, net, (vi) derivative valuation loss (gain), net and (vii) one-time incentive payments in connection with our IPO.
+We define Adjusted Net Income (loss) adjusted to exclude (i) restructuring and impairment charges, (ii) the increase in cost of sales resulting from the fresh-start accounting inventory step-up, (iii) stock-based compensation expense, (iv) amortization of intangibles, (v) foreign currency loss (gain), net, (vi) derivative valuation loss (gain), net, (vii) one-time incentive payments in connection with our IPO and (viii) loss on early extinguishment of senior notes.